 “If you wish to convey something during your speech, you must be the first or second speaker.
-Otherwise what you have to convey will be spoken by others and you will be left high and dry.
+Otherwise what your matters will be spoken by others and you will be left high and dry.

 If you have nothing particular to convey, be the last speaker before lunch or the first speaker after lunch.